 Nevertheless, it must be emphasized that an Adblocker detector and a cookie work in a very different way.

-A computer "cookie" is a kind of small file that will store information (for example, on the user) and will transmit it to the web server during browsing.
+A computer "cookie" is a kind of small file that will store information (for example, on the user) and will transmit it to the web server when browsing.

 Therefore, the information stored in the cookies are transmitted to the server throughout the navigation of the user: this technique allows in particular to track / track a user.